-Fig. 3.
-Algorithm to Remove Non-Letters and Special characters
+FIGURE 3.
+Algorithm to remove non-letters and special characters

 Part-of-Speech (POS) Tagging

 The next stage of preprocessing is part-of-speech (POS) tagging.
 POS tagging is a basic form of syntactic analysis (Gimpel et al., 2011) and according to Leech (1997) is the most frequently used form of annotation.
 POS tagging involves assigning each lexical unit in the datasets a code to indicate its part of speech, for example NNP for singular proper noun, RB for adverb or JJ for adjective.
-Information the part of speech is primary in increasing the specificity of data retrieval and an important foundation for further forms of analysis such as syntactic parsing and semantic field annotation (McEnery & Hardie, 2011).
-Additionally, it could also contribute various computational linguistic applications.
+Information regarding the part of speech is primary in increasing the specificity of data retrieval and an important foundation for further forms of analysis such as syntactic parsing and semantic field annotation (McEnery & Hardie, 2011).
+Additionally, it could also contribute to various computational linguistic applications.

 Nevertheless, to manually POS tag each lexical unit in a large corpus is time-consuming and a tedious process.
 Therefore, MaCFE was tagged using an automated POS tagger developed by Toutanova and Manning (2000) at Stanford University.
 The tagger was further improved by Toutanova, Klein, and Manning (2003).
 The Tautanova and Manning’s POS tagger can be retrieved and downloaded from https://nlp.stanford.edu/software/tagger.shtml.
-Table V illustrates the encoding of POS tagsets and the respective descriptions, which are based on the tagsets of the Penn Treebank (Marcus, Santorini, & Marcinkiewicz, 1993).
+Table 5 illustrates the encoding of POS tagsets and the respective descriptions, which are based on the tagsets of the Penn Treebank (Marcus, Santorini, & Marcinkiewicz, 1993).
 The complete Penn Treebank tagsets can be viewed in Santorini (1990).

-Table V. Part-of-Speech Tagsets used in MaCFE
+TABLE 5.
+Part-of-speech tagsets used in coding MaCFE